GabeScott/standard-works-vault/General Conference/2018 April - His Spirit to Be with You.md

 # His Spirit to Be with You

-*By Henry B. Eyring - Second Counselor in the First Presidency*
+By President Henry B. Eyring - *Second Counselor in the First Presidency*

 *Given in the April session of the 2018 General Conference*

+>*I pray with all my heart that you will hear the voice of the Spirit, which is sent to you so generously.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2018/04/his-spirit-to-be-with-you?lang=eng)

 My brothers and sisters, I am grateful for the opportunity to speak to you on the Lord’s Sabbath, in the general conference of His Church, at this Easter season.
 I thank our Heavenly Father for the gift of His Beloved Son, who came voluntarily to earth to be our Redeemer.
 I am grateful to know that He atoned for our sins and rose in the Resurrection.
 Every day I am blessed to know that, because of His Atonement, I may someday be resurrected to live forever in a loving family.

-I know those things by the only way any of us can know them.
+I know those things by the *only way* any of us can know them.
 The Holy Ghost has spoken to my mind and heart that they are true—not just once but often.
 I have needed that continuing comfort.
 We all experience tragedy during which we need the reassurance of the Spirit.
 I felt it one day as I stood with my father in a hospital.
 We watched my mother take a few shallow breaths—and then no more.
 As we looked on her face, she was smiling as the pain left.
 After a few silent moments, my father spoke first.
 He said, “A little girl has gone home.”

 He said it softly.
 He seemed to be at peace.
 He was reporting something he knew was true.
 He quietly began to gather Mother’s personal things.
 He went out into the hospital hallway to thank each of the nurses and doctors who had ministered to her for days.

 My father had the companionship of the Holy Ghost at that moment to feel, to know, and to do what he did that day.
-He had received the promise, as many have: “That they may have his Spirit to be with them” (D&C 20:79).
+He had received the promise, as many have: “That they may have his Spirit to be with them” ([[D&C 20.79|D&C 20:79]]).

 My hope today is to increase your desire and your ability to receive the Holy Ghost.
 Remember, He is the third member of the Godhead.
 The Father and the Son are resurrected beings.
 The Holy Ghost is a person of spirit.
-(See D&C 130:22.)
+(See [[D&C 130.22|D&C 130:22]].)
 It is your choice whether to receive Him and welcome Him into your heart and mind.

 The conditions on which we can receive that supernal blessing are made clear in the words that are spoken every week but perhaps do not always sink into our hearts and minds.
-To have the Spirit sent to us, we must “always remember” the Savior and “keep his commandments” (D&C 20:77).
+To have the Spirit sent to us, we must “always remember” the Savior and “keep his commandments” ([[D&C 20.77|D&C 20:77]]).

 This time of year helps us remember the Savior’s sacrifice and His rising from the tomb a resurrected being.
 Many of us hold images of those scenes in our memories.
 I once stood with my wife outside a tomb in Jerusalem.
 Many believe that it was the tomb from which the crucified Savior emerged as a resurrected and living God.